Vickers Petroleum: Purchase and breakup

 In September 1968, Swift and Company announced its intention to buy Vickers and the related Bell Oil Company.

 By March 1, 1969, the acquisition had been completed, and Jack Vickers, Jr., was made a director of Swift.

 In 1973, Swift changed its name to Esmark and created a new subholding company, Vickers Energy Corporation.

 Vickers Energy was broken up and sold in 1980.
 Total Petroleum (North America), Ltd. purchased the refining and marketing assets of Vickers Petroleum, including a refinery in Ardmore, Oklahoma, pipelines, and 350 service stations.
 Mobil Oil purchased oil and gas producing unit TransOcean Oil.
 Doric Petroleum, a natural gas processor, was sold to Petro-Lewis Corp.
 Total continued to use the Vickers name in marketing until 1993.

-After the sale of the company, members of the Vickers family, including sons Jack, Jr., Robert, and Thomas, remained notable civic and business leaders in both Colorado and Kansas.
+After the sale of the company, members of the Vickers family, including sons Jack, Jr., Robert, and Thomas, continued as civic and business leaders in both Colorado and Kansas.